jonnor/MyEx.AI/doc/braindump.md

 ## Intro

 We are putting more and more data about ourself and our relationships online.
 Have you thought about what one can build with this data?
+Beyond targeted ads etc

 During this hackathon we built an app that lets you create an interactive Artificial Intelligence of a person.